QOS: A Quantum Operating System: Background

 \subsection{Technical Foundations}

-\myparagraph{Execution Model} The technology and engineering required to build QPUs renders them an expensive resource, thus, QPUs are mainly offered in the cloud as a quantum-as-a-service model \cite{ibmQuantum, google-quantum, aws-quantum}.
+\myparagraph{Execution Model} The technology and engineering required to build QPUs renders them an expensive resource, i.e., there are less than 100 QPUs globally offered in the cloud in a quantum-as-a-service fashion \cite{ibmQuantum, azure-quantum, google-quantum, aws-quantum}.
 To run quantum programs, users typically write circuit-level code (Figure~\ref{fig:background-detail} (a)), which then \textit{transpile} on the QPU to make it executable, send it to the cloud for execution, and finally get the results back.
-Specifically, the transpilation process performs three key steps: (1) converting the gates of the circuit to the native gate set of the QPU, (2) mapping the logical qubits of the circuit to the physical qubits of the QPU, (3) routing the qubits to the physical qubits with restrictive connectivity by inserting \textit{SWAP} gates.
+Specifically, the transpilation process performs three key steps: (1) converting the gates of the circuit to the native gate set of the QPU, (2) mapping the logical qubits of the circuit to the physical qubits of the QPU, (3) routing the qubits to the physical qubits with restrictive connectivity by inserting additional costly gates.
 Figure \ref{fig:background-detail} (b) shows the physical layout of an IBM Falcon QPU.
 Vertices are the physical qubits, and the edges capture their connectivity, i.e., between which qubits we can apply 2-qubit gates.
 Figure \ref{fig:background-detail} (c) shows the physical circuit after transpilation with the QPU's noise characteristics, which we detail next.

-\myparagraph{QPU Characteristics} Today's QPUs are described as noisy intermediate-scale quantum (NISQ) devices \cite{preskill2018quantum} since they exhibit low qubit numbers (e.g., up to a few 100s \cite{ibmQuantum}) and are susceptible to hardware and environmental noise.
+\myparagraph{QPU characteristics} Today's QPUs are described as noisy intermediate-scale quantum (NISQ) devices \cite{preskill2018quantum} since they exhibit low qubit numbers (e.g., up to a few 100s \cite{ibmQuantum}) and are susceptible to hardware and environmental noise.
 Specifically, when measuring a qubit, there is a chance to read the opposite value, and when applying gates, there is a chance the gate performs a wrong operation \cite{google-nisq-properties}.
 On top of that, when qubits are left idle (no gates applied) for more than a few hundred microseconds, the superposition \textit{decoheres} to the $\ket{0}$ state \cite{klimov2018fluctiations}, similar to resetting a register to $0$.
-Lastly, qubits destructively interfere with each other via \textit{crosstalk} effects \cite{cross2019validating}.
-Figure~\ref{fig:background-detail} (c) shows qubits $Q_2$ and $Q_3$ that influence each other via crosstalk, noisy gates, qubit $Q_5$ that is left idle for long enough to decohere, and noisy measurements.
+Lastly, qubits destructively interfere with each other via \textit{crosstalk} effects \cite{murali2020software}.
+Figure~\ref{fig:background-detail} (c) shows qubits $Q_0$ and $Q_3$ that influence each other via crosstalk, noisy gates, qubit $Q_0$ that is left idle for long enough to decohere, and noisy measurements.